dhinojosa/scala-implicits-katacoda/03_scala_implicit_wrapper/step2.md

-## Using a function to enhance a class

 We can do everything in the last step, but instead of a method using `def` we can use a function `Int => IntWrapper`.
 The results are the same.

 Enter the following into your editor: